Team Around The Child

 Behaviour and Inclusion Team

 We also have a fantastic behaviour support team.
-Mr Hawksworth is the team leader which also includes Mrs Matthews and Miss Barnett.
+Mr Hawksworth is the team leader which also includes Miss Moffat, Miss Ellis and Miss Mitchell.

 This team works exceptional hard in school to ensure all our pupils are ready to learn and have the right mindset for learning.

 Sometimes some of our pupils might need additional time to talk about what is on their mind, what they need to help them learn or simply some time to calm or a 'Restorative Practice' conversation.
 This team will use a range of strategies and approaches to give each pupil the bespoke support they need.